nhatkhangcs/data-structures/README.md

-# STACK
+# STACK And QUEUE
-This is a general concepts of using stack in managing datas
+This is a general concepts of using stack and queue in managing datas